alexllama/scripts/README.md

 clox: shows time, date and current weather for a user defined list of cities

 start_conky.zsh: to start conky when the system starts

+wifi-connect.zsh: connect to wifi by providing SSID, username and password